GeoMOER/moer-bsc-base-r/docs/units/_unit08/unit08-05_exercise.md

 1.
 - Read in the "Trends.csv".
 Use both "if else" and "ifelse" to print out the text "percentages lost" or "percentages won" when the CDU/CSU lost or won votes from the last period to the new elections.
-- Now create a third category, called "stable", which comprises all changes which are fewer than 5% lost or won Again, print the text.
+- Now create a third category, called "stable", which comprises all changes which are fewer than 5% lost or won again, print the text.
-- Now print whether there were trend changes, i.e. when the party has lost from period 2014-2019 to 2019-2024 but increased afterwards, print "recovery", else, if the trend was positive, but changed to negative, print "hard losses", if the trend -be it negative or positive- was stable, print "no change"
+- Now print whether there were trend changes, i.e. when the party has lost from period 2014-2019 to 2019-2024 but increased afterwards, print "recovery", else, if the trend was positive, but changed to negative, print "hard losses", if the trend -be it negative or positive- was stable, print "no change".